Timtech4u/simpleisbetterthancomplex.com/_posts/snippet/2016-08-22-dealing-with-querystring-parameters.markdown

     })
 {% endhighlight %}

-_PS: This is a minimalist example, if you pass an invalid parameter directly in the querystring you will make queryset break.
+_PS: This is a minimalist example, if you pass an invalid parameter directly in the querystring you will make the queryset break.
 I will avoid adding extra validations so we can focus on the objective of this article._

 So far so good.
-But the problem starts to appear when you add new control, also via **GET** parameter.
+But the problem starts to appear when you add a new control, also via **GET** parameter.
 Lets say a
 pagination:

 {% highlight html %}